 Analysis and Test Results

-To evaluate hardshell jackets, we discussed the qualities that define the most important attributes of a good hardshell.
-In order of importance, we decided upon seven metrics: Weather Protection, Mobility, Breathability (including venting), Weight, Features, Durability, and Versatility.
+To find the best of the best hard shell jackets, we first established a mutually exclusive, collectively exhaustive list of assessment metrics.
+After much deliberation, our team settled on these seven: Weather Protection, Mobility, Breathability (including venting), Weight, Features, Durability, and Versatility.
 Read on to see how we assessed the jackets in each category, and how they compared to one another.

 One of the main reasons to buy an expensive hardshell jacket is for its ability to combat the elements.
 So it's no wonder that we awarded 20% of each product's score to weather protection.
 When testing to see how weather-proof these products were, we considered three main variables.
 For this metric, we assessed how well the jacket kept out water and snow.
 A good hardshell must protect well against precipitation of all sorts.
 Most fabrics are up to par these days, but other features might compromise this important factor—such as a shorter torso length, short arms, or a poorly adjustable hood.